ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

    be performed must be one-dimensional, as multidimensional coordinates are not supported in this preprocessor.

+   The 'mean', 'sum' and 'rms' operations are weighted by the corresponding coordinate bounds.
+   For 'sum', the units of the resulting cube will be multiplied by corresponding coordinate units.

 See also :func:`esmvalcore.preprocessor.axis_statistics`.

 ``depth_integration``
 ---------------------

 This function integrates over the depth dimension.
 This function does a weighted sum along the `z`-coordinate, and removes the `z` direction of the output cube.
 This preprocessor takes no arguments.
+The units of the resulting cube are multiplied by the `z`-coordinate units.

 See also :func:`esmvalcore.preprocessor.depth_integration`.